dolphindb/DolphinDBPlugin/hbase/README.md

 **Arguments**

 - hbaseConnection: The handle returned by `hbase::connect`.
 - tableName: *STRING*.
-The name of the table to be read.
+The name of the table to read.
 - rowKey: *STRING*.
-The index of the row to be read.
+The key of the row to read.
 - columnName: *STRING or STRING vector*.
-The name of the column to be read.
+The column name to read.
 If not specified, all columns are read by default.

 **Details**

-Return the specific record with *rowKey*.
+Return the record corresponding to *rowKey*.

 **Examples**